Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you’re in a non-UBE state such as California, rather than getting the MEE and MPT books, you will instead get two state-specific books keyed to your state’s essay and performance test subject matter.

 They cut to the most important parts of what you need to know and keep things concise while still delivering all the necessary detail.
 The books additionally contain really helpful exercises and drills.
 They are well-designed and serve as a really nice supplement to lectures and online practice.
+Overall, I give them a high grade.

-Practice Tests And Diagnostics
+Practice Tests & Diagnostics

 At no point during your studies will you sit for a full-length, two-day practice bar exam.
 And frankly, you shouldn’t.
-While that could help you condition your mind and body for the grueling task ahead, it wouldn’t be as effective at helping to learn the material.
+While that could help you condition your mind and body for the grueling exam ahead, it wouldn’t be as effective at helping to learn the material.

 Instead, Kaplan has you take periodic diagnostic tests to measure how you’re progressing and a couple simulated exams, but only in one-day increments.
 You will either have a day for a simulated MBE exam or a simulated essay/performance test, and not back-to-back.